cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - And `./projectname/top_n_repos_groups.sh`.
 Usually no repo groups are set up on new projects, currently only Kubernetes uses this.
 - There are two kinds of repo group names: direct from query, but also with special characters replaced with "_"
 - You should copy those from query, put there where needed and do VIM replace: `:'<,'>s/[-/.: `]/_/g`, `:'<,'>s/[A-Z]/\L&/g`.
+- You should remove `disabled: true` from `projects.yaml` and run `GHA2DB_LOCAL=1 GHA2DB_PROCESS_REPOS=1 ./get_repos` to process new projects commits (fetch new repos, pull, commits files etc).
 - Run regenerate all InfluxData script `./projectname/reinit.sh`.
+You can now disable this project again in `projects.yaml`.
 - `cp -Rv grafana/oldproject/ grafana/projectname/` and then update files.
 Usually `%s/oldproject/newproject/g|w|next`.
 - `cp -Rv grafana/dashboards/oldproject/ grafana/dashboards/projectname/` and then update files.
 Usually `%s/"oldproj"/"newproj"/g|%s/DS_OLDPROJ/DS_NEWPROJ/g|%s/OldProj/NewProj/g|w|next`.
 - Be careful with `dashboards.json` because it contains list of all projects so you shouldn't replace oldproj with newproj - but add new entry instead.